If only for one day, wouldn’t you love to hear the words straight from the dog’s mouth? We can at least imagine. If dogs could talk, they’d say:

 Please explore methods for becoming an even better pet parent.
 Myriad books, coaches and classes can help both of us be better sentient beings.

-If I wink at you at the Humane Society and you’re ready for the responsibility, take me with you.
+If I wink at you at the Humane Society and you’re ready for the responsibility, adopt me and take me with you.

 Thank you for giving me a good home.